Inside India's Temple of Holy Rats

 We have heard a lot about this place and seen it on documentaries.
 We are told that coming here will bring good luck, that your dreams will come true if you see a white rat, which we have seen today.
 Let's wait and see how that manifests.
 For us, coming here is more about observing our religion—and amusing ourselves.

 It's interesting, you know, people say this place is divine.
 But over there you can see the rats eating one of their own.
 Let me ask you, is that divinity?

-The story behind this temple began more than 500 years ago when Yamraj, the god of death, came to take the soul of a ten-year-old child who was very close to Karni Devi.
+The story behind this temple began more than 500 years ago when Yamraj, the god of death, came to take the soul of a 10-year-old child who was very close to Karni Devi.
 Yamraj said that the life of this child was finished and that he must take its soul to heaven, but Karni Devi would not allow that.
-"I am also powerful," she told Yemraj, and to stop him from taking the soul of that child, turned the child into a rat.
+'I am also powerful,' she told Yemraj, and to stop him from taking the soul of that child, turned the child into a rat.

-Outside the entrance, Krishant watches over the shoes of every visitor.
+Outside the entrance, Narayn watches over the shoes of every visitor.
 He has never misplaced a pair.

-Imagine: People come from all over India to drink water and drink milk with the rats, to eat with the rats.
-I am able to walk inside and worship them always, for 20 minutes now, for ten minutes later.
-Every day I work here for 16 hours, and for only 5,000 rupee [about $75] a month, but this is a pure place, and everyone is born with a duty for their life.
+Imagine: people come from all over India to drink water and drink milk with the rats, to eat with the rats.
+I am able to walk inside and worship them always, for 20 minutes now, for 10 minutes later.
+Every day I work here for 16 hours, and for only 5,000 rupee (about AU$100) a month but this is a pure place and everyone is born with a duty for their life.
 This is mine.

 The first time I came here I was just eight years old.
 I thought, I don't need to go to other countries or anywhere else, only this temple.

 This 55-Year-Old Man Is a Constant Presence at the Rat Temple